 - One of the following two items: GRE scores (preferred) OR an academic or professional writing sample (e.g., academic paper (coursework or publication), project report, research proposal, creative work that includes a written component).
 Please note that the GRE is not required for graduate assistantships, teaching assistantships, or research assistantships within the College of Education, nor is it required for Graduate College fellowships.
 The GRE is a requirement for Special Graduate Assistantships (SGAs) offered through the Iowa Measurement and Research Foundation.

 - Copies of official transcripts of all previous college work, graduate and undergraduate.

-- Official TOEFL scores may be required for some non-native speakers of English
+- International students: Official TOEFL scores may be required for some non-native speakers of English

 - Applicants who accept admission or financial aid and do not relinquish either one on or before April 15 may not solicit or accept another offer.
 Offers made by the program after April 15 include the provision that the offer is void if the applicant has accepted and continues to hold a previous offer from another program listed in the American Psychological Association publication Graduate Study in Psychology and Associated Fields.
 This policy is consistent with standards set by the association's Board of Educational Affairs.